dsoman24/minesweeper/README.md

             - If the result of the simplification is valid, we recursively continue.
         4. If the supposed result is fully populated, that is, we know a value for each TileSet, we stop and add this to the known final results.
 At this point, we have reached a leaf node in the tree.
 Otherwise, we pick the next smallest unknown element and repeat from step 2.
 4. With the solution tree built, we can begin computing probabilities.
+    - <b>Write up how to do this</b>
+5. Pick the least likely TileSet.
+This is the TileSet with the lowest probability of containing a mine.
+Then, randomly pick a Tile within this TileSet, and clear it.
+The game state is now updated, and we repeat from the start until the game ends (either a win or a loss).

 ## Some sources: